konmenel/konmenel/README.md

 - 👋 Hi, I’m Constantinos Menelaou
-- 👀 I’m interested in Fluid Mechanics.
+- 👀 I’m interested in Fluid Mechanics and Computational Fluid Dynamics.
-- 💞️ I’m looking to collaborate on anything I can.
-- 📫 How to reach me constantinos.menelaou@ucdconnect.ie
+- How to reach me constantinos.menelaou@ucdconnect.ie

 <!---
 konmenel/konmenel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.